DSI-FDI/final-project/dsi_milestone_3.md

 ###Moving View
 - Will be similar to In-date view, but in this case the map will be located where the search bar was (top-left), and just below that a text will appear with indications to reach the destination, such as “In 200m, turn left”.

+##Functional element changes for the second pass
+Upon review of the Functional and Data Elements list, we decided to make some minor changes:

+###Catalog of data elements
+- Emotion
+  - It will now be represented by a colored circle with a set of hearts from 1 to 4 showing how close the date is from falling in love with the user.
+  - It will be positioned on the bottom right of the interface.

+###Functional elements
+- Josh
+  - Search bar: The information will always be shown with just a few phrases and some photos so is easier to get the idea without having to read.
+  - Map:
+    1. A map with your location can be opened in the bottom left part of the interface at any moment by the user during the date.
+It can be closed once is opened.
+    2. When opening the map the app changes to the Moving view in which the wikipedia bar disappears and the map takes its place in the top-left corner.
+    3. In every moment Josh is able to ask for going to different places.
+At the same time the application is suggesting locations whenever is important from the application point of view.
+    4. When the places are found he can select one of them.
+    5. A track will be shown whenever Josh selects a target place.
+Alternative paths can be taken by Josh.
+    6. When following a path the indications like “Turn right”, “Turn left” … will be shown below the map in a very subtly fashion, with the letters as small as possible.